*This post contains affiliate links.

 Grocery Discount Apps

 - Ibotta: a grocery rebate app where after shopping, you can scan your receipt and product barcodes for rebates.
-Use my referral code to sign up here!
+When you sign up, you get a free $10 added to your account, simply for signing up!
+Use my referral code to sign up here

 If you refer 3 friends, you get $30.
 Also, most of the time you can make $.25 simply for taking a picture of your grocery store receipt.
 Easy money!